mykrupp/connectedhomeip/silabs_examples/silabs-sensors/README.md

 # Silabs Matter Sensor Example

-An example showing the use of Matter on the Silicon Labs EFR32 MG12 and MG24.
+An example showing the use of Matter on the Silicon Labs EFR32 MG24.

 <hr>